plating, anodizing, & finishing Q&As since 1989

 - Plymouth, Devon, England

 Since this is a lab sized project, you will need a tiny power supply with an ammeter that reads in 0.01 or less amps.
-A VOM (amp meter function)can be put in series with the load and is a very precise LOW amp meter.
+A VOM multimeter [adv: item on eBay or Amazon] can be put in series with the load and is a very precise LOW amp meter.
 Radio shack cheapie will do.

 The bubbles are because you have exceeded the hydrogen and oxygen overvoltage potentials and are generating O2 and H2 gas, an explosive mixture that a spark can set off.